-As previously reported, we completed a lead user service line inventory in our distribution system in 2018 and there are no known pipelines made of lead.
-If a galvanized service line is found or the unknown material cannot be verified, the service line is scheduled for replacement.
-Our policy is to remove and replace any lead user service line promptly if it is discovered during pipeline repair and/or maintenance.
-Information about our lead user service line inventory can be found in the dataset table on the State Water Resources Control Board's website water/certlic/drinkingwater/lead_service_line_inventory_pws.html.
+As previously reported, we completed an inventory of lead user service lines in our distribution system in 2018.
+There are no known pipelines and connectors between water mains and meters made of lead.
+If a galvanized service line is found, or the unknown material of a service line cannot be verified, the service line is scheduled for replacement.
+Our policy is to remove and replace any lead user service line promptly if it is discovered during pipeline repair.

+Information about our lead user service line inventory can be found on the State Water Resources Control Board's website water/certlic/drinkingwater/lead_service_line_inventory_pws.html.